federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 To program the STM32 board, we used MbedOS 6 which with its API allows us to simply perform the four main operations that the board must perform:

-1. Connettersi ad Internet usando il modulo Wi-Fi.
+1. Connect to the Internet using the Wi-Fi module.
-2. Connettersi al broker MQTT su AWS IoT usando MQTT over SSL.
+2. Connect to the MQTT broker on AWS IoT using MQTT over SSL.
-3. Leggere il contenuto della EEPROM NFC.
+3. Read the contents of the NFC EEPROM.
-4. Pubblicare il contenuto della EEPROM NFC su un topic MQTT.
+4. Publish the content of the NFC EEPROM on an MQTT topic.

 For point 1 just set the fields `wifi-ssid` and `wifi-password` in the file `mbed_app.json`, then in the `main.cpp` we can connect to the internet using our default network interface.